laravel/docs/installation.md

 The first time you run the Sail `up` command, Sail's application containers will be built on your machine.
 This could take several minutes. **Don't worry, subsequent attempts to start Sail will be much faster.**

 Once the application's Docker containers have been started, you can access the application in your web browser at: http://localhost.

-To continue learning more about Laravel Sail, review its [complete documentation](#laravel-sail).
+> {tip} To continue learning more about Laravel Sail, review its [complete documentation](/docs/{{version}}/sail).

 <a name="getting-started-on-windows"></a>
 ### Getting Started On Windows